zelloptt/zello-android-client-sdk/README.md

 ```
 When your app no longer needs the SDK, call `Zello.getInstance().unconfigure()` to release resources.

-## Going live with your Zello-enabled app
+## Going live with your Zello-enabled app or service

-All apps using Zello SDK must adhere to the following guidelines:
+All apps using Zello SDK must adhere to the following:

-* All UI screens, embedding Zello SDK must include Zello logo
+* All UI screens, embedding the Zello SDK must include the Zello logo
-* Use Zello logo and / or "Zello", "ZelloWork" names, when referencing to Zello inside of your app
+* Use the Zello logo and "Zello" name, when referencing Zello-powered features inside of your app or service
-* [Send us the app for review](https://zellowork.com/contact/) before distributing the app to any third parties or customers
+* [Send us the app for approval](https://zello.com/contact/) before distributing to any third parties or customers

 ## Additional resources